Gompers Preparatory Academy: History

 By 2000 the math-science magnet had been closed and the schools had become Gompers Middle School and Gompers High School, which shared the campus.
 The schools were widely regarded as failing and even dangerous, as violence caused by clashes between local gangs was common.
 Vincent Riveroll came into this situation in 2004 as middle school principal, and together with a committed group of teachers and staff members, he "started the war to reclaim Gompers."
 He convened a committee of teachers and parents which began to push for a charter school.
 The proposal was strongly resisted by the school district, which at one point fired Riveroll as principal.
 But the committee persisted, UCSD joined the effort, and the district approved the charter school a few months later, with Riveroll returning as principal.
 Gompers Middle School became Gompers Charter Middle School.
 The charter middle school coexisted for two years with Gompers High School, which graduated its last class in June 2007.
 The high school campus was eventually taken over by the charter to become Gompers Preparatory Academy.

+In 2014, Alan Bersin announced the Mildred and Arthur Bersin Scholarship, to be awarded to students from Gompers Preparatory Academy, Abraham Lincoln High School, and the Preuss School who are accepted into Harvard University.